yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

   >}}

 Keep in mind that some games require certain button combinations to switch between LAN and Local Wireless modes.
-For example, `Mario Kart 8 Deluxe` requires the user to hold L + R + depressing the left analog stick (L3) in the main menu to be able to create or join a LAN room.
+For example, `Mario Kart 8 Deluxe` requires the user to simultaneously hold L + R and depress the left analog stick (L3) in the main menu to be able to create or join a LAN room.

 [Morph](https://github.com/Morph1984) later followed with [network interface cleanups](https://github.com/yuzu-emu/yuzu/pull/6905).